Articles

 Tackling by the hair can cause as much damage as a horse collar tackle.
 Deano got one right, for a change.
 For a league claiming to be looking out for player safety and integrity, allowing tackles that force someone’s neck into hyper-extension doesn’t sound very safe.

-READ ALSO: What is the measure of pressure of water?
+READ ALSO: What is the hardest part of building muscle?

 Should the NFL have a long hair law?